voletiswaroop/react-material-ui-form/README.md

 ## About

-_material-ui-form_ is a React wrapper for [Material-UI](https://material-ui-1dab0.firebaseapp.com/getting-started/usage/) form components.
+_react-material-ui-form_ is a React wrapper for [Material-UI](https://material-ui.com/getting-started/usage/) form components.
 Simply replace the `<form>` element with `<MaterialUIForm>` to get out-of-the-box state and validation support ***as-is***.
 There's no need to use any other components, alter your form's nesting structure, or write onChange handlers.

 Validation is done with [validator.js](https://github.com/chriso/validator.js) but you can extend/customize validation messages, validators, and use your own validation logic too.
 Steppers, dynamic array fields and custom components are also supported.